Iowa State vs. Texas NCAA Football Odds, Plays and Insights | November 6, 2021

 Texas Stats and Trends

-- Texas' games this year have gone over the total in four out of eight opportunities (50%).
+- Texas' games this season have eclipsed the over/under four times in eight opportunities (50%).

-- In games that Texas piles up more than 291.0 yards, the team is 4-3 against the spread and 4-3 overall.
+- In games that Texas churns out more than 291.0 yards, the team is 4-3 against the spread and 4-3 overall.

-- The Longhorns have turned the ball over one more time (10 total) than the Cyclones have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.